The Antilapse Safety Net

 If a beneficiary fails to survive the decedent and is a grandparent, a descendant of a grandparent or a stepchild of the decedent, the following apply: Except as provided in paragraph 4 of this subsection, if the beneficiary designation is not in the form of a class gift and the deceased beneficiary leaves surviving descendants, a substitute gift is created in the beneficiary's surviving descendants.

-A.R.S. § 14-2706(A)(1)The substitute beneficiaries take the gift by representation, meaning they receive what their parent or grandparent would have received.
-This keeps the property within the family line rather than falling back into the residuary estate or passing by intestacy.
+A.R.S. § 14-2706(A)(1)The substitute heirs take the gift by representation.
+They receive what their parent or grandparent would have received.

 When the Rule Does Not Apply

-An alternative beneficiary designation also supersedes the antilapse rule.
-If the will names a backup beneficiary ("to my brother, or if he does not survive me, to my sister"), the backup takes priority over the automatic substitute gift.
+A backup beneficiary also replaces the antilapse rule.
+If the will names an alternate ("to my sister if my brother does not survive me"), the alternate takes the share.